UMWEDU/umw-admissions-sync/_pages/checklist.md

 Use the checklist below to be sure you’ve got everything covered.
 <ul>
 	<li>Send <a href="https://apply.commonapp.org/Login">The Common Application</a>, with all accompanying materials, including your essay and the application fee (or approved waiver), to UMW.</li>
+	<li>If you are requesting review under the binding Early Decision, you must invite your counselor to sign the Early Decision Agreement before you can submit your application.
+If you are not able to gather signatures electronically, you may print the <a href="http://www.umw.edu/admissions/wp-content/uploads/sites/6/2015/05/Early_Decision_Agreement.pdf">Early Decision Agreement</a> found here and send to UMW.
+Remember, this form has to be signed by the student, parent or legal guardian, and your high school counselor and is required to complete your Early Decision application.</li>
 	<li>Ask your guidance counselor to complete and sign the Secondary School Report, included on the Common Application, and provide a copy of your official high school transcript.
 (Home-schooled applicants should provide documentation of their educational experiences, as well.)</li>
 	<li>If you completed college work during high school, request that an official college transcript be sent to UMW.</li>
 	<li>Submit at least one letter of recommendation from your guidance counselor, teacher, or school official.
 (Find forms on <a href="https://www.commonapp.org/Login">The Common Application site</a>.)</li>